charlesdaniels/toolchest/doc/packaging.rst

   - ``uname`` - newline delimited list of OS ``uname``s - the host OS must match one or more of them in order for the package to install.

+  - ``remote`` - a list of URLs which are to be fetched before attempting to install the package; should the fetching fail, the installer will not be executed.

 The rest of the package folder may be structured in whatever way best suits the package.